The General

 particularly DV and DHS.
 (Women caring

-— their cause of choice.)
+for Women — their cause of choice.)

 Now crones clustered and convened.
 Threw